karthilxg/dotfiles/README.md

 In the tab Profiles, create a new one with the "+" icon, and rename it to your first name for example.
 Then, select Other Actions... > Set as Default.
 Under the section Window, change the size to something better, like Columns: 125 and Rows: 35.
 I also like to set General > Working Directory > Reuse previous session's directory.
 Finally, I change the wy the option key works so that I can quickly jump between words as described [here](https://coderwall.com/p/h6yfda/use-and-to-jump-forwards-backwards-words-in-iterm-2-on-os-x).

-When done, hit the red "X" in the upper left (saving is automatic in OS X preference panes).
+When done, hit the red "X" in the upper left (saving is automatic in macOS preference panes).
 Close the window and open a new one to see the size change.

 #### Configuration